inf3cti0n95/Otaku-Codes/_posts/2017-05-07-web-apps-on-steroids-progressive-web-apps-introduction.markdown

 While Google leading the Development of the Web by making it more secure, performant and immersive.
 [Alex Russell @slightlyoff](https://github.com/slightlyoff) from Google introduced the term Progressive Web App for the first time in his blog post [ Progressive Web Apps: Escaping Tabs Without Losing Our Soul ](https://infrequently.org/2015/06/progressive-apps-escaping-tabs-without-losing-our-soul/) and defined what was needed for a Web App to evolve, discussing with [Frances Berriman @phae](https://github.com/phae) in the year 2015.

 And that's when I first heard about this thing called Progressive Web App.
 Since the introduction of AJAX around year 2000, there had been many new technologies introduced to make the best of Web.
 Such as Adobe AIR, Microsoft Sliverlight and more.
-But there were not on par with, how AJAX changed the way developers constructed their Web Apps.
+But they were not on par with, how AJAX changed the way developers constructed their Web Apps.
 Until almost 15 years later with the introduction of [Service Workers](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers#what_is_a_service_worker).

 #### So, What is Progressive Web App ?